LDSSA/railway-model-deploy/README.md

 `DB.create_tables([Prediction], safe=True)`

 The model that we specified must correspond to a database table.
-Creation of these tables is something that is it's own non-trivial headache, and this one line of code makes it so that we don't have to worry about any of it.
+Creation of these tables is something that is its own non-trivial headache, and this one line of code makes it so that we don't have to worry about any of it.

 ## 4. Integrate the database with the webserver